The Beyonder's Prophecy - Cover

 She was trying her best to stay focused.
 Jalen sat calm and composed, exuding his usual quiet confidence as he spoke with ease.
 Jim was hanging on to his every word, nodding, asking follow-up questions, and completely absorbed in Jalen’s expertise and vision.

 Unfortunately, her thoughts were betraying her.
 Jalen’s sleeves were rolled up, exposing his strong forearms, the veins in his hands visible as he gestured.
 His voice was deep, steady, and smooth as silk.
+It was a voice she could listen to for hours.

-God, get a grip, Kristen! she thought.
+Get a grip, Kristen!

 Jim, enthralled, leaned forward.
 “Jalen, I gotta say, you clearly know your stuff.
 Everything you’re proposing makes a lot of sense.
 The cost is a little higher than we anticipated, but after hearing your breakdown, I can see why.”